Suyashm7/BlogOn/README.md

 Blogs are always evolving both in terms of how they're created and what they are used for.
 They can be a vehicle for creativity and for marketing.
-They're also increasingly created and read on mobile apps, as mobile blogging also comes into its own
+They're also increasingly created and read on mobile apps, as mobile blogging also comes into its own.

 ![image](https://github.com/tejas11054/BlogOn/assets/140798292/ea711920-bdf3-4144-95a1-31d228041879)